Estimated reading time: 6 minutes

 Microchipping

-As well as being the law since 2015, it also has advantages over an ID tag (your dog should have both).
+It has been the law since 2015 and has advantages over an ID tag (your dog should have both).
 However, it is essential to ensure that your contact details are current.
-That way if your dog is handed to someone like a very or the dog warden, they can scan your dog
+That way, if your dog is handed to someone like a vet or the dog warden, they can scan it.

 Also, with a registered Microchip, you will be notified if someone tries to change the details.

 One of the most common microchip companies is Petlog.
-Make sure that you are registered with them so you can check your details are up to date.
+Ensure you are registered with them so you can check your details are up to date.

 Whistle and call your dog.

-Spending at least 20 – 30 minutes calling and whistling your dog is essential.
-Whilst doing this, make sure you sound cheerful and not panicking.
+It is essential to spend at least 20 – 30 minutes calling and whistling your dog.
+While doing this, make sure you sound cheerful and not panicking.
 He may not want to return to the area if you sound cross.

 Carry a torch when searching for a dog.

-Even though it may be daylight, it is worth carrying a torch with you when searching for your dog.
-This will enable you to look under cars which are great hiding places when scared.
+Even though it may be daylight, it is worth carrying a torch when searching for your dog.
+This will enable you to look under cars, which are great hiding places when you are scared.

 Contact your neighbours